wavey0x/auction-curves/indexer/DATABASE_SPEC.md

    - API documentation
    - README files

-### Backwards Compatibility

-When changing column names:
-1. Add new column with preferred name
-2. Populate with data from old column
-3. Update all application code
-4. Drop old column in separate migration
-5. Update this specification

 ### Validation

 Before deploying changes:
-- [ ] All column names match this specification
+- [ ] All column names match this specification exactly
 - [ ] Indexer inserts use exact column names from spec
 - [ ] Views reference correct column names
 - [ ] API responses use standardized names
 - [ ] Frontend types match database schema
+- [ ] All indexes are created as specified
+- [ ] Constraints are properly defined

 ---

-**⚠️ IMPORTANT**: This document is the single source of truth for database schema.
-All changes must be reflected here first before implementation.
+**⚠️ IMPORTANT**: This document is the single source of truth for the current database schema.
+All code changes must reference this specification.